turneri/dashboard/README.md

 you need to set up your fail2ban jails manually at the moment.

-The configuration files can be found in /opt/fail2ban/config/fail2ban/jail.d and filter.d, after starting the service has been started at least once
+The configuration files can be found in /opt/fail2ban/config/fail2ban/jail.d and filter.d, after the service has been started at least once

 ## Current bugs